neuefische/web-exercises/sessions/recap-project-2/quiz-app/README.md

   result
 - Think of ways to use the same logic for both form fields and to not repeat your code

+You can have a look at [this counter example](https://codesandbox.io/s/github/neuefische/web-exercises/tree/main/sessions/recap-project-2/character-count-example) for inspiration.

 ## 5. Bonus